cyberus-stud/web-secure-coding-summer-training-24/README.md

 - Identifying and Mitigating Common Web Vulnerabilities (e.g., SQL Injection, XSS, CSRF)

 Each session includes a hands-on demo that allows students to experiment with both vulnerable and secure code, providing a practical understanding of the concepts discussed.

+Each session is uploaded on a separate branch.